SymbolNotFound/deck-go/README.md

-# mini-set-deck
+# deck-go

-Simulation of k-card deals from a Set deck and a reduced (3-property) mini-Set deck
+Simulation of decks and deals.
+Includes a couple of Set-like decks but will be expanded to model the standard deck and other decks as well.
+Can be used as an oracle service for hiding the outcome of future draws.